Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon Vega Frontier Edition should theoretically be quite a bit superior to the GeForce GTX 970M overall. (explain)
+Memory BandwidthThe Radeon Vega Frontier Edition, in theory, should perform much faster than the GeForce GTX 970M overall. (explain)

-Pixel RateThe Radeon Vega Frontier Edition should be a lot (more or less 99%) more effective at full screen anti-aliasing than the GeForce GTX 970M, and will be capable of handling higher screen resolutions without losing too much performance. (explain)
+Pixel RateThe Radeon Vega Frontier Edition will be quite a bit (approximately 99%) more effective at anti-aliasing than the GeForce GTX 970M, and also capable of handling higher screen resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison